Skip to main content

 I have fallen in love with….

-I love stories that re-tell American history in a way that, had we not always written the past with a White male pen, we’d know was the way it might have happened.
-The American Daughters by Marcus Carlos Ruffin which retells how the years leading up to the Civil War unfolded in New Orleans is the latest novel I love in this category.
+I love stories that re-tell American history in a way that, had we not always written the past with a White male pen, we’d know it might have happened this way.
+The American Daughters by Maurice Carlos Ruffin, which retells the years in New Orleans leading up to the Civil War, is the latest novel I love in this category.

-BTW, people can’t be property.
-Yet, for centuries our country maintained a complex legal system that said they absolutely could.
-Saying it does’t make it so.
-In The American Daughters, when the enslaver calls Ady his property, he sounds a fool.
+This is what I mean by making an impact.
+For centuries our country maintained a complex legal system that treated people as property.
+We often refer to this system without even thinking about it.
+In The American Daughters, when the enslaver calls Ady his property, he sounds a fool and ridiculous.
 This is because, from Ruffin, we know Ady.
 We know she could never be property.
 So the novel is not just a new way to believe in our history, but also a tearing down of our old beliefs.
 All in a story that I picked up the whenever I had a free moment, eager to read.

 Thank you, Mr. Ruffin, for this book I love.